2021 Revised Edition

 Thirty-Month Limit and Adjudications

 a.
-The score of the game;
+The score of the game.

 b.
-Diagram of the position before adjudication;
+Diagram of the position before adjudication.

 c.
-Claim of win or draw;
+Claim of win or draw.

 d.
-Any analysis to support claim (optional).
+Any analysis to support the claim (optional).

 adjudication: A judge's determination of a game's result, based on best play by both sides.

 ambiguous move: A move in which two chess pieces of the same kind can be transferred to a new square and the player does not specify which chess piece.
-Example, knights on b1 and f3 can be moved to d2.
+Example, knights on b1 and f3 could be moved to d2.
 The move "Nd2" is ambiguous because it does not specify which knight is being transferred.
 The correct transmission is either "Nbd2" or "Nfd2."

 conditional or "if" moves: An attempt to save time and postage by offering a plausible continuation beyond the required response.
 Conditional moves are binding if the recipient accepts the continuations.
-The game must then follow the indicated continuation or any part accepted in sequence.
+The game must then follow the indicated continuation, or any part accepted in sequence.

 English algebraic: Conventional algebraic notation with abbreviations of the English names for the pieces: for example, Nf3 or Ng1-f3 or Bc1-f4; "x" or ":" for capture is standard.
 A full explanation of this system is available from the US Chess office.
 Please enclose a stamped, self-addressed envelope.

 illegal move: A move which violates the rules of chess.

 impossible move: A move which cannot be played as recorded.
 A blank or missing move shall be treated as an impossible move.

-Official Rules of Chess: 7th edition, available online at https://new.uschess.org/news/7th-edition-rule-book-chapters-now-available-download-2.
+Official Rules of Chess: 7th edition, available online at https://new.uschess.org/news/7th-edition-rule-book-chapters-now-available-download.

 transmission time: The time a move is in the custody of the Postal Service, that is, from the postmark date to date of delivery at the recipient's address.
 There is no transmission time in email or correspondence chess server games.